jeremytammik/tbc/a/1792_dynamo_infrastructure.md

 ####<a name="5"></a> Most Popular Programming Languages 1965-2019

-I'll close with this very nice animation based on historical data on the relative popularity of programming languages in the past six decades, the [most popular programming languages 1965-2019](https://youtu.be/Og847HVwRSI):
+I'll close with this very nice five-minute animation based on historical data on the relative popularity of programming languages in the past six decades, the [most popular programming languages 1965-2019](https://youtu.be/Og847HVwRSI):

 > Timeline of the most popular programming languages since 1965 to 2019.